rgitrepo/kubernetes-beginner-to-pro/docs/day2/admission-controllers.md

 ### Custom Resource Definitions (CRDs)

-a.
-What are CRDs?
+#### What are CRDs?
-Definition: CRDs allow you to extend the Kubernetes API by defining your own custom objects.
+- **Definition**: CRDs allow you to extend the Kubernetes API by defining your own custom objects.
-Purpose: Helps in creating new object types that Kubernetes doesn't support out-of-the-box.
+- **Purpose**: Helps in creating new object types that Kubernetes doesn't support out-of-the-box.

-b.
-Example Use Case
+#### Example Use Case
-Scenario: You want an application to automatically create an ingress, a service, and a deployment.
+- **Scenario**: You want an application to automatically create an ingress, a service, and a deployment.
-Solution: Use a CRD to define a new object type (e.g., "Application") that includes all these resources.
+- **Solution**: Use a CRD to define a new object type (e.g., "Application") that includes all these resources.

 #### Example:
 - **Custom Resource Definition (CRD)**: